Fclem/infra_monitor/README.md

 StatusPageIoInterface().write_config()
 ```

-## Currently supported checks :
+## Currently supported checks types :
  * `url` : if HTTP GET to *url* returns HTTP 200
  * `tcp` : if connection to TCP *host port* is successful
  * `ping` : if remote *host* replies to ICMP ping (through system's ping command)

-## Projected supported checks :
+## To be supported checks types :
- * docker : if a named docker container is running or not
+ * `docker` : if a named docker container is running